Open Gromov-Witten disk invariants in the presence of an anti-symplectic involution: Preliminaries

 where $p_i$ are the standard projections.

 \begin{definition} A section $\nu$ of the bundle (\ref{eq_pert}) is called a \textsf{real perturbation} if

 \end{definition}

 Let \textsf{$\mathcal{J}_\R$} denote the space of pairs $(J,\nu)$ of real perturbations $\nu$ and $\omega$-compatible almost complex structures $J$ on $M$ anti-commuting with $\tau$.
-This space is non-empty and contractible by the proof of \cite[Proposition~2.63(i)]{MS98}, since it is compatible with the involution~$\tau$.
+The space of real perturbations is contractible since every section can be symmetrized to satisfy the required conditions.
+The space of anti-invariant almost complex structures is non-empty and contractible by the proof of \cite[Proposition~2.63(i)]{MS98}, since it is compatible with the involution~$\tau$.
+Thus, the space $\mathcal{J}_\R$ is non-empty and contractible.

 \begin{definition} Let $(B,c_B)$ be a real bubble domain. \begin{enumerate}[label=(\arabic*), leftmargin=*] \item A map $u\co B\ri M$ is \textsf{real} if $\tau\circ u\circ c_B = u$. \item If $(J,\nu)\in \mathcal{J}_\R$, a real map $u\co B\ri M$ is \textsf{real $(J,\nu)$-holomorphic } if